CAODH/EquiScore/README.md

 ### 🔔 News

-   Some bugs(🐛 🐛) have been fixed, and bash commands are further provided to help users unfamiliar with python quickly use EquiScore for for virtual screening 😃
+   Some bugs(🐛 🐛) have been fixed, and bash commands are further provided to help users unfamiliar with python quickly use EquiScore for virtual screening 😃

 **This repository contains all code, instructions and model weights necessary to **screen compounds** by EquiScore, eval EquiScore or to retrain a new model.**